habitat-sh/habitat/www/source/blog/2017-08-18-habitat-rails-postgres-3-different-ways.html.md

 (studio) $ hab pkg export docker originname/widget_world
 ```

 And we are going to be running the postgresql database in another container using the [core/postgresql](https://bldr.habitat.sh/#/pkgs/core/postgresql) package.
-Let's export that package as a docker image as well (Habitat will automatically download it for us from the public Depot).
+Let's export that package as a docker image as well (Habitat will automatically download it for us from public Builder).

 ```console
 (studio) $ hab pkg export docker core/postgresql